Edward James Slattery

-Edward James Slattery (born August 11, 1940) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Tulsa in Oklahoma from 1993 to 2016.
+Edward James Slattery (August 11, 1940 – September 13, 2024) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Tulsa in Oklahoma from 1993 to 2016.

 Biography

 Early life

 The second of seven children, Edward Slattery was born on August 11, 1940, in Chicago, Illinois, to William Edward and Winifred Margaret (née Brennan) Slattery; both his paternal and maternal grandparents emigrated to the United States from Ireland.

 After attending Visitation of the Blessed Virgin Mary Grade School and Archbishop Quigley Preparatory Seminary in Chicago, Slattery studied at St. Mary of the Lake Seminary in Mundelein, Illinois, obtaining Bachelor of Arts and Master of Divinity degrees.

 Priesthood

-Slattery was ordained to the priesthood for the Archdiocese of Chicago by Cardinal John Cody on April 26, 1966.
-After his ordination, Slattery served as associate pastor of St. Jude the Apostle Parish in South Holland, Illinois, until 1971.
+Slattery was ordained to the priesthood for the Archdiocese of Chicago at St. Mary of the Lake by John Cardinal Cody on April 26, 1966, by Archbishop John Patrick Cody.
+After his ordination, the archdiocese assigned Slattery as an associate pastor of St. Jude the Apostle Parish in South Holland, Illinois.
 During this time, he also earned a Master's degree from Loyola University Chicago.
-He served as vice-president (1971–1976) and president (1976–1994) of the Catholic Church Extension Society.
+Slattery was appointed as vice-president of the Catholic Church Extension Society in 1971.
 While working at Extension, he was named associate pastor of St. Rose of Lima Parish in Chicago in 1973.
-He served as pastor of St. Rose of Lima from 1976 to 1989.
+Slattery became the Extension president in 1976 and was transferred to St. Rose of Lima Parish in Chicago from 1976 to 1989.